 Once that happens, a bunch of Democrats have to get on board and then secretly hope the thing gets killed.

-But we're assuming that Castle was one of the people who are employing the same strategy of wanting to kill it when his statement to Bush going to the White House, warning Bush, future the Republican Party at stake, Mr. President, if you're doing this.
+But we're assuming that Castle was one of the people who were employing the same strategy of wanting to kill it when his statement to Bush, going to the White House, warning Bush, future Republican Party at stake, Mr. President, if you're doing this.

 Ron Paul voted for this resolution.

-Why why all these people who've been studying this race, Christine O'Donnell versus Mike Castle?
+Why are all these people who've been studying this race, Christine O'Donnell versus Mike Castle, when they're looking at Christine O'Donnell's personal matters, is suing a think tank, and she had problems with the IRS?

 I'm sure Castle would distance himself from it today if somebody goes up to him.